Leventhorpe day 2079

 • Select appropriate hardware and software for particular situations

-• Creatively manipulate digital products, for specific audiences (using graphic and video editing software)
+• Creatively manipulate digital products, for specific audiences (using graphic and video editing software and developing for the web)

 • Use technology safely, respectfully, responsibly and securely (e-Safety)